gtonkinhill/rhierbaps/README.md

 Installation
 ------------

 `rhierbaps` is currently available on github.
-It can be install with `devtools`
+It can be installed with `devtools`

 ``` r
 install.packages("devtools")